Maria Cantwell: 2018

+2024

+Cantwell was reelected to a fifth term, defeating Republican Raul Garcia.

 Tenure

 Cantwell was a proponent of the McCain-Feingold campaign finance reform bill of 2002, and co-sponsored the Clean Money, Clean Elections Act of 2001.
 In 2005, she wrote a letter in support of the Perkins Loan program, and told the Seattle Times in July 2006 that she opposed Social Security privatization.
 Cantwell co-sponsored the "Pension Fairness and Full Disclosure Act of 2005".

 Also in 2005, Cantwell voted for the Central America Free Trade Agreement (CAFTA), which angered many who opposed free trade agreements.
 Others argued that due to the state's unique economy, any senator from Washington almost had to vote for free trade pacts.

-Citing his potential views on abortion and the environment, Cantwell was one of 22 senators to vote not to confirm United States Supreme Court nominee John Roberts.
+Cantwell was one of 22 senators to vote not to confirm United States Supreme Court nominee John Roberts, citing his potential views on abortion and the environment.
 In January 2006, after publicly announcing her opposition to Supreme Court nominee Samuel Alito, Cantwell, 18 other Democrats and all 53 present Republicans, voted for the cloture motion.
 The success of this motion ended an unlikely attempt to filibuster Alito's confirmation led by Senators John Kerry and Ted Kennedy.
 Alito was confirmed the next day by a vote of 58–42, with most Democrats, including Cantwell, voting against confirmation.

 In 2010, Cantwell voted to invoke cloture to begin debate on the Don't ask, don't tell policy in the military.

 In the 2016 United States presidential election, Cantwell received one electoral vote for vice president from a faithless elector in Washington.

+Cantwell has led efforts to improve internet privacy laws.

+In 2024, Cantwell crafted legislation to require airline passengers to request a refund for a canceled flight rather than automatically receiving one.